Harry Potter and the Half-Blood Prince (film): Development and casting

 Both Clémence Poésy and Chris Rankin, who had played Fleur Delacour and Percy Weasley, respectively, were interested in returning, but did not appear in the film.
 After Bill Nighy expressed an interest in appearing, Yates confirmed that Nighy would be his first choice for the role of Minister for Magic Rufus Scrimgeour.
-Scrimgeour's character was ultimately cut from the film, but Nighy appeared in his role in Deathly Hallows.
-Warner Bros and MSN also ran an online Order of the Phoenix quiz, with the prize being a walk-on part in the Half-Blood Prince.
+Scrimgeour's character was ultimately cut from the film, but Nighy appeared in his role in Deathly Hallows – Part 1.
+Bob Hoskins auditioned for the role of Horace Slughorn, but Jim Broadbent ultimately secured the part.
+Warner Bros. and MSN also ran an online Order of the Phoenix quiz, with the prize being a walk-on part in Half-Blood Prince.

 Sets

 Stuart Craig, the production designer of the first five films, stayed on to design all the sets in Half-Blood Prince.
 Several new sets were introduced, including Tom Riddle's orphanage, the Astronomy Tower, and the cave.
 Craig noted that the film used several CGI sets, noticeably the interior of the cave where Harry and Dumbledore both go to hunt Horcruxes.
-The exterior of the scene was filmed at the Cliffs of Moher in the west of Ireland, the only location to be filmed outside of the United Kingdom throughout the film series.
+The exterior of the scene was filmed at the Cliffs of Moher in the west of Ireland.
 The interior of the cave is made up of geometric crystal formations.
 Radcliffe said that the scene took three-to-four months to prepare.
 Some of the Hogwarts sets were taken down after the filming, as they would not be used for the following film.